Important changes to Australia’s biosecurity system came into effect on 16 June 2016 with commencement of the

 One of the more noticeable changes under the Biosecurity Act is the introduction of new terminology including, conveyance, first point of entry, biosecurity industry participant and person in charge.
-View the quick guide to the Act to learn more about some of the language that ha been retired and the new terms that are being used.
+View the Understand the Biosecurity Act page to learn more about some of the language that has been retired and the new terms that are being used.

 Pratique ensures risks to human health can be identified and managed before the vessel or aircraft is unloaded or disembarked.
 The International Health Regulations define pratique as:

 - permission for an aircraft, after landing, to embark or disembark, discharge or load cargo or stores, and

 - permission for a ground transport vehicle, upon arrival, to embark or disembark, discharge or load cargo or stores.